Note: I use the Stock Selection Guide Software and its methodologies from the CSA to perform the bulk of my analysis on stocks.

 Historical Growth Rates:

 As a dividend investor, I of course look at dividends.
 Usually, I already know at this point that the company at least pays a dividend and has a strong history of increasing their dividend payouts on a consistent basis.
 The only analysis I do on dividends at this point is to quickly look at the dividend history over time.
 I want to see at least 10 years of uninterrupted and growing dividend payments to shareholders.
-The table below presents this data:
+Here is JNJ’s dividend chart:

 Share Price Valuation: